 The base order is a template for future orders, but is not itself a real order, and is not posted to the payment provider (i.e. you won’t find REC##-orders in the administration interface for your payment providers).

-You can access all base recurring orders from the recurring orders node (Figure 2.1.
+You can access the list of all base recurring orders from the Recurring orders node under All recurring orders (Figure 2.1).

 Viewing previous and future orders

 The recurring orders tab (Figure 3.1) is available from the order details view of all orders which are part of a series of recurring orders.